RakhithJK/dbeaver-dbeaver-wiki/Working-with-Spatial-GIS-data.md

 ![](images/ug/Leaflet-Tiles-Manage-Dialogue-Choose-Tiles-to-Show.gif)

-In the same manage dialogue, you can add new tile layers, edit layers you added previously, or delete them:
+In the same manage dialogue, you can add new tile layers, edit layers you previously added, or delete them:

 ![](images/ug/Leaflet-Tiles-Manage-Dialogue-User-Defined-Tiles.gif)